ChernetAsmamaw/flutter_project_G11/job_service_app/README.md

 # Group 11

 ## Job Posting Service Mobile App
-This mobile application project aims to provide a platform for recruiters and job applicants to connect seamlessly.
-The app features a user-friendly interface with various functionalities, including:
+This mobile application project built using flutter that aims to provide a platform for recruiters and job applicants to connect seamlessly.
+The app features a user-friendly interface with various functionalities.
-- Home Page: A landing page where both recruiters and applicants can access key features of the app.
-- Sign Up Page: Allows new users to create accounts, providing basic information such as name, email, and password.
-- Profile Set Up Page: This enables users to set up their profiles with relevant information such as education, work experience, skills, and preferences.
-- Jobs Publication Page: This is where recruiters can post job listings, and applicants can search and apply for available positions.

 ### Mission
 The primary mission of the job service mobile app is to facilitate the job search process for applicants by: